-17 Have there been any developments in your jurisdiction in relation to resale price maintenance restrictions in light of the landmark US Supreme Court judgment in Leegin Creative Leather Products Inc v PSKS Inc. If not, is any development in this area anticipated?
-Has there been any more general discussion by the relevant agency (or any other influential stakeholder) of the policy in your jurisdiction regarding resale price maintenance?
+Have there been any developments in your jurisdiction in relation to resale price maintenance restrictions in light of the landmark US Supreme Court judgment in Leegin Creative Leather Products Inc v PSKS Inc or the European Commission's review of its Vertical Block Exemption Regulation and associated guidelines?

 Chinese government officials and academics have noted the adoption of the Leegin judgment (see US chapter).
-The judgment may have an impact on the drafting of measures implementing article 14 or 15 of the Anti-Monopoly Law.
+The judgment may have an impact on the drafting of measures implementing articles 14 or 15 of the Anti-Monopoly Law (or both).

-18 Have decisions relating to resale price maintenance addressed the possible links between such conduct and other forms of restraint?
-Have the decisions addressed the efficiencies that it is alleged can arise out of such restrictions?
+19 Have decisions relating to resale price maintenance addressed the possible links between such conduct and other forms of restraint?